 For your precious little one –

 - SwaddleMe swaddles – these were IMPORTANT.
-We sucked at swaddling Madeline since she was so very tiny.
-She loved to my snuggled tight and these did the trick.
+We sucked at swaddling Madeline in a blanket since she was so very tiny.
+She loved to be snuggled tight and these did the trick.
 A good swaddle can extend naps/sleep time drastically.
 Trust me and buy these for your sanity.

-- MagneticMe Onesies – these are magical!
+- MagneticMe Onesie and MagneticMe Gown – these are magical!
 They are also on the pricier end.
-We had 3 of these that were gifted to us and we used them just about every single night for the first month when your baby is needing a fresh diaper every 2 hours.
+We had 3 of these that were gifted and we used them just about every single night for the first month.
 Madeline did not like to be changed AT ALL for the first month of her life and would screaaaam every time she was changed.
 These helped that process to be much quicker and they were so incredibly soft.
 I liked the modal material the most!
 We had both the gown and footie styles and loved both equally.
 This would make a great baby shower gift for a friend.

-- My Brest Friend Nursing Pillow – This is similar to the Boppy nursing pillow, but more firm.
-I could lay her down on it and not have to support her as much since learning to nurse is very difficult. (but it gets easier and you will master it!!)
+- My Brest Friend Nursing Pillow – This is similar to the Boppy nursing pillow, but much more firm.
+I could lay Madeline on it and did not have to support her as much since learning to nurse is very difficult (but it gets easier, I promise!)

 - Sound machine – This sound machine is basic and perfect.
 We always have it on the white noise option turned allll the way up.
 You can add batteries to use it on the go or keep it plugged into the wall like we do.

 - Burp cloths – Madeline was a very spitty baby.
-I loved these
+I loved how these curved just slightly.

 - Pack n play instead of bassinet – We didn’t buy a bassinet!
 We knew we would be traveling a good bit and honestly, the prices of bassinets were ridiculous for something she would only use for a few months.
 Madeline was moved to her crib at 2 months (earlier than expected, but helped her sleep tremendously) so I am very happy we did not spend any money on a bassinet.
 This pack n play also comes with a changing attachment that we did not use once and a portable seat attachment that I used all the time.
 This one has a bouncer!!
 I would have loved to have this!